-Movement and Yoga sequences to release nervous tension/ anxiety to encourage expression and confidence in moving, Breathing exercises to calm and energise the mind, Mindfulness meditation (technique with focus on sound, sensation and space).
+Movement and Yoga sequences to release nervous tension/ anxiety to encourage expression and confidence in moving, Breathing exercises to calm and energize the mind, Mindfulness meditation (technique with a focus on sound, sensation and space).

 3rd and 4th classes:

-Yoga, Flow sequence for daily practice to waken the body and brain, Mindful Walk, Techniques to improve focus (Brain Gym), What is Stress?, Breath work to calm, to energise and to destress.
+Yoga, Flow sequence for daily practice to waken the body and brain, Mindful Walk, Techniques to improve focus (Brain Gym), What is Stress?, Breathwork to calm/ energize/ destress.

 5th and 6th classes: